 While satellite systems are filed with the ITU with the description of their transmission frequency bands and great effort is invested in protecting incumbent and adjacent radio services, there is usually no information provided about the properties of UEMR falling into radio frequency bands of potential victim services.

-s r
+2.3 Mitigation methods addressing UEMR in space systems

+{Provide additional suggestions and experiences on how to address UEMR in space systems prior launch or for investigation if detected.}

+With the proliferation of nGSO satellite systems and lower operating orbits, existing standards might not be adequate, given lower free space path loss.
+As a consequence this could cause interference in sensitive passive receiver systems, such as for RAS receivers, especially at longer wavelengths, where atmospheric path losses are additionally low.
+As such, a number of mitigation strategies should be developed during design and operation of satellite systems, paired with ground and in-orbit measurements to verify success.
+These might include considerations for radiation shielding, signal path filtering, spatial placement of components, and operational aspects that minimizes emissions over RAS facilities.

 3 Existing cases of UEMR from terrestrial electrical and electronic devices and the radio astronomy service